youssefmmagdy/Lending-Club-Dataset-Data-Engineering/README.md

 - Ensemble models (Random Forest, XGBoost)
 - SHAP-based explainability
 - Temporal cross-validation
-- Fairness and bias auditing
+- Fairness & bias auditing
 - Cost-sensitive threshold optimization

 ---

 ## 📜 License

-This project is for **educational and research purposes**.
+This project is intended for **educational and research purposes**.

 ---

 ## ✉️ Contact

-If you have questions or suggestions, feel free to reach out or open an issue.
+Questions, feedback, or contributions are welcome — feel free to open an issue or pull request.